streamdal/streamdal/README.md

-# snitch-wasm
+# Wasm

-This repository contains all of the WASM funcs used by `snitch` components.
+This repository contains all of the Wasm funcs used by `snitch` components.

 To build: `make build`